neil-lindquist/neil-lindquist.github.io/cv.md

 # Education

-Ph.D. student, University of Tennesee,
+Ph.D. student in Computer Science, University of Tennesee,
 * Advised by Dr. Jack Dongarra

 B.A. *magna cum laude* in Math and Computer Science, Saint John's University, 2019